 Now that we've quantified the relative risk of death by scuba, the question is...
 How much would you be willing to pay to avoid a 10-in-a-million (10 micromort) chance of death?

 The wiki article argues that, generally speaking, when someone makes an initial decision to spend some dollar amount of money on their safety, they are very unlikely to spend significantly more money at a later date to further enhance that level of safety.
 It’s as if people decide in advance how much risk they’re willing to take, and don’t really budge much from there.
-People get comfortable with their perceived risk.
-And in most cases, the risk they've taken on isn't even quantifiable.
+People get comfortable with their perception of risk.

 The implication for scuba diving is that a typical novice student who enrolls in a cheaply-priced group dive course, offering minimal safety training and skill development, is unlikely to invest later in higher levels of personal training and safety equipment.
 In other words, if someone is willing to spend a maximum of $500 on an entry-level group diving course, which subjects him or her to a 20 times increase in the baseline risk of death, then he or she will probably not be willing to spend another $1,000 later for fuller training and safety equipment to cut that risk in half.

-This is certainly true in the world of diving, the statistics presented in the wiki back it up, and this has definitely been my experience as an instructor.
+This is certainly true in the world of diving.
 Almost nobody comes back for more training after the Open Water course.
 And it's not because they don't need any more training.
 Most divers remain marginally-skilled or choose to drop the sport entirely rather than invest in the additional training that would raise their skills, confidence, safety and quality of experience.

 In short, your initial personal and financial investment in diver training is probably all you will ever make.
 And this initial investment in training will essentially lock you into a lower or higher risk category that you'll not significantly improve on in future years.